 Get screened yearly (at minimum) if:

 Chlamydia and gonorrhea screenings are often done through a urine sample or a swab of the cervix (for women) or the penis (for men).
-With Everlywell, you can test for chlamydia and gonorrhea from the convenience and privacy of home.
+With Everlywell, our at-home chlamydia and gonorrhea test allows you to test from the convenience and privacy of home.

 There are various types of HPV—or human papillomavirus.
 HPV infects many people and can sometimes be cleared out by the body without any treatment.
 Some HPV types can cause genital warts, while others—known as high-risk genotypes—can increase the risk of cervical cancer (as well as other cancers, in some cases).
 Cervical cancer screening in women frequently involves the use of a Pap smear to look for abnormal cells in the cervix, but it can also be done with an HPV test that can detect the genetic material of the virus.